alexa-samples/skill-sample-python-colorpicker/instructions/6-publication.md

 14. Click **Save and Continue** at the bottom of the screen to move onto **Availability**

-15. *  **Can your skill be used by everyone or is it targeted to select businesses?** For this skill, the answer is Public.
+15. *  Can your skill be used by everyone or is it targeted to select businesses?For this skill, the answer is Public.

     *  **Beta Test** If you want your skill to be beta tested by others, before publishing it to public.